MishaKharaba/beego-composer/README.md

    * bower_components renamed to components in static/.bowerrc
    * run all bower tasks inside "/static" where components folder is
    * The project is setup for development; it is at times best to concatenize polymer components with "vulcanize" for production which may cause url resolution to change slightly.
-This concatenation feature is however a built in function of the HTTP 2.0 standard standard once fully implemented.
+This concatenation feature is however a built in effect of the HTTP 2.0 standard once fully implemented.
 Benchmark all options to find the best rule of thumb for your application.

 Requires: